acmore/CppXmlComments/README.md

 Similar to add comment for C# in visual studio 2015.

 # Contribute
 File an issue for any new feature request.
-Pulls request to add new features or bug fixes are welcomed.
+Pull requests to add new features or fix bugs are welcomed.